Phone: (985) 764-9946

 Outside of class I have also been a trainer for the Louisiana Practitioner Teacher Program, currently known as the The New Teacher Project Academy and was responsible for the training and preparation of Teach for America and Teach NOLA first year teachers in the metro New Orleans area.

 For 4 years from 1999-2003 I served as Department Chairperson for social studies here at DHS and I have also been a supervising teacher of student teachers since 2004 and have trained student teachers from Nicholls, UNO and Southeastern throughout my career.
 I am very proud to say that several of my former students and student teachers currently teach here at Destrehan High, have achieved higher degrees of education through their ongoing studies, have become leaders among the DHS faculty and have trained student teachers of their own.
-I am also very proud that another of my former student teachers was last year's high school Teacher of the Year in Lafourche Parish.
+I am also very proud of several of my former student teachers for becoming Teacher's of the year here at DHS and within other school systems, and have even moved on to earn their Ph.D degrees and attain leadership postitions within school board offices around the state.

 Under the previous state teacher certification system, known as LATAAP, I was a certified supervisor, mentor and portfolio assessor for the mentoring and training of many current and former DHS teachers toward their teaching certification.